-The following table discloses the aggregate dollar value that would have been realized if the DSUs, RSUs and stock options awards had been exercised on the vesting date and the aggregate value realized upon vesting of option-based awards and share-based awards.
+The following table discloses the aggregate dollar value that would have been realized if the DSUs, RSUs and options awards had been exercised on the vesting date and the aggregate value realized upon vesting of option-based awards and share-based awards.

-Name Option-Based Awards - Value Vested during the Year (\$) Share-Based Awards - Value Vested during the year (1) (\$) Non-Equity Incentive Plan Compensation - Value earned during the Year (2) (\$)
+Name Option-Based Awards Value Vested during the Year (\$) Share-Based Awards (DSUs/RSUs) Value Vested during the year (1) (\$) Non-Equity Incentive Plan Compensation Value earned during the Year (2) (\$)

-Françoise Bertrand 104,244
+Françoise Bertrand N/A 90,792 N/A

-Victor H. Bradley 104,244
+Victor H. Bradley (3) N/A 90,792 N/A

-John Burzynski (4) 182,512 999,077(3)
+John Burzynski (4) 273,371(5) N/A

-Pierre D. Chenard
+Pierre D. Chenard N/A 155,103 N/A

-Christopher C. Curfman 174,216
+Christopher C. Curfman N/A 90,792 N/A

-Joanne Ferstman 157,080
+Joanne Ferstman N/A 136,188 N/A

-André Gaumond (4) 36,337
+André Gaumond (4) 330,953(5) N/A

-Pierre Labbé 104,244
+Pierre Labbé N/A 90,792 N/A

-Oskar Lewnowski
+Oskar Lewnowski N/A 155,103 N/A

-Charles E. Page 104,244
+Charles E. Page N/A 90,792 N/A

-Jacques Perron 217,056
+Jacques Perron (3) N/A 35,308 N/A

-- (1) All DSUs granted by the Corporation vest on the day prior to the next annual meeting of Shareholders following such grant. - (2) The Corporation's Non-Equity Incentive Plan Compensation does not apply to non-executive directors. - (3) The amount includes the payment for RSUs granted in 2014 as a Senior Vice President, Corporate Development; pursuant to the RSU Plan, the vesting terms consist of the following terms: half (1/2) is time-based (3 years) and the remaining portion (1/2) is also timed based (3 years) and subject to performance criteria toward achievement of the long-term objectives.
-All RSUs granted in 2014 vested and were paid out in September 2017. - (4) Mr. John Burzynski resigned as Senior Vice President, New Business Development of the Corporation in August 2016 and Mr. Gaumond retired as Senior Vice President, Northern Development in November 2016; figures represent the value of stock options granted to them while they were employed by the Corporation.
+- (1) All DSUs granted by the Corporation vest on the day prior to the next annual meeting of Shareholders following such grant. - (2) The Corporation's Non-Equity Incentive Plan Compensation does not apply to non-executive directors. - (3) Messrs.
+Victor H. Bradley and Jacques Perron did not stand for re-election in May 2018. - (4) The Corporation's Stock Option Plan does not apply to non-executive directors.
+Mr. John Burzynski resigned as Senior Vice President, New Business Development of the Corporation in August 2016 and Mr. Gaumond retired as Senior Vice President, Northern Development in November 2016 and options were granted to them while they were employed by the Corporation.
+Furthermore, the value of vested options is based on the difference between the closing price of the Common Shares on the TSX on December 31, 2018, being \$11.97, and the exercise price of the options, multiplied by the number of options vested in 2018.
+All options vested during 2018, were not in-themoney. - (5) The amount includes the payment for RSUs granted to Messrs.
+Burzynski and Gaumond in 2015 as Senior Vice President, New Business Development and Senior Vice President, Northern Development; pursuant to the RSU Plan, the vesting terms consist of the following terms: half (1/2) is time-based (3 years) and the remaining portion (1/2) is also timed based (3 years) and subject to performance criteria toward achievement of the long-term objectives.
+All RSUs granted in 2015 vested and were paid out in August 2018.